 You need to understand as much about your customer and their industry as possible before you ever reach out to them.
 This is also the time to investigate and identify possible needs and gaps in advance.

 An effective CRM will allow you to have existing customer data at hand to match your prospects against lookalike customers.
 This will help you to anticipate potential challenges and pain-points more effectively and will also give insight into the sales value of the lead.

 Find the Gap

-Creating value is all about asking the right questions and actively listen.
+Creating value is all about asking the right questions and actively listening.
 Open discovery questions allow you to draw out the information that you need and frame how your prospect perceives your solution.
 Use this time to gain insight into your contact’s individual goals and wider business objectives to position and tailor your value proposition accordingly.

 Your role in any sales conversation is to dig deeper and truly understand your prospect’s needs, challenges and aspirations.
 Active listening is key to achieve this.

 One of the biggest mistakes salespeople can make is thinking about their next sentence while a prospect is speaking.
 Sometimes silence is okay!
 It allows you to internalize the value your prospect needs and gives your prospect time to process the value you can bring.
 Sometimes your prospect may not even be aware that they have a pain-point - it’s your job to find it and prove that you can solve it and show how your product or service fills in that gap.

 Paint a Picture of Success

 Your prospect’s need is essentially the gap between what they are doing or experiencing now and where they would like to be.
 This gap is your opportunity to create value for your business and for theirs.

 Help your customer to visualize their future success by creating insight scenarios that highlight the ‘before and after’ and how your solution will help them to achieve their goals.